 - What is the expected time commitment for mentors?

 - The estimated time commitment is about 3 hours per month, which includes mentorship and webinar participation.

 - Can I stay in contact with my mentee after the 6-month program?

-- Do I have to have a disability to be a mentor?
+- Do I need to have a disability to be a mentor?